maxvfischer/DIY-CNC-machine/README.md

 #### Cut out holes in the 900 mm profiles
 The main frame consists of two separate frames, the lower and the upper frame.
 The two frames are keep everything together using threaded rods, washers and nuts.
 To enable the threaded rods to slide through the aluminium profiles, holes needed to be drilled.

 First, a marker was used to indicate where all the holes were going.
 This was done by using a set square and a penn.
-A bradawl and a hammer was then used to make indentations at the center of the holes.
+A bradawl and a hammer were then used to make indentations at the center of the holes.

 ![holes_main_frame_1](./images/build/frame/holes_main_frame_1.jpg)